TangoSEO/seorepairlab/src/content/sections/english/contact-section.md

   # This note will show at the end of form
   # note: |
-  #   Your data is safe with us.
-We respect your privacy and never share your information. <br /> Read our [Privacy Policy](/privacy-policy/).
+  #   Your data is safe with me.
+I respect your privacy and never share your information. <br /> Read my [Privacy Policy](/privacy-policy/).
   inputs:
     - label: ""
       placeholder: "Full Name *"